International Teaching Assistant Program

 Conference workshops and individual consultations focus on a variety of topics related to teaching effectively at UW and communicating clearly in English.

-- For international TAs
+- Resources for international TAs

-- For faculty working with international TAs
+- Resources for faculty working with international TAs

-- For departments employing international TAs
+- Resources for departments employing international TAs